Vox: Single Manual Continentals

 Italian - V301E (1968)

 V301Ea.jpg (93227 bytes) The second Italian version, also built by EME.
 Virtually identical to the V301E/2 and V302E, it's most easily distinguished by the vinyl covering.
 It's a sort of a crosshatch pattern, like little squares or diamonds (I've also heard it referred to as a "chain-mail" pattern).
 It's a much lighter grey than other Continental coverings, too.
 The pictures here, while very good, make the vinyl look much darker than it really is.
-In the "Innards" and "ID Badge" pictures below, it appears more like it really is.
+The "Innards" and "ID Badge" pictures below are more accurate.

 I've seen dates on these ranging from early '68 to late '68.